Tzal3x/Network_Optimization_Thesis/README.md

 # Network_Optimization_Thesis
-This is my work regarding my thesis at Computer Science M.Sc. of Athen's University of Economics and Business.
+This is my work regarding my thesis at Computer Science M.Sc. at School of Informatics of Athen's University of Economics and Business.
 It is important to record every step of progress done in the span of those months.
 Therefore, this README contains two-in-one: a record of progress and a description of my work's contents.